 Today, roughly 62 percent of manufacturers use pen and paper to track important manufacturing processes, while 46 percent believe that removing paper would be the biggest productivity improvement.
 Despite the fact that nearly half of manufacturers want to remove paper, why does the vast majority still use it?

 Paper is universal, portable and familiar — but that doesn’t mean effective digital alternatives don’t exist.
-For example, many digital manufacturing operating systems (MOS) are user-friendly and mobile-first, and they overcome all the traditional pitfalls associated with manual, paper-based processes.
+For example, many connected worker platforms are user-friendly and mobile-first, and they overcome all the traditional pitfalls associated with manual, paper-based processes.

 - The Five Issues With Paper in Your Factory